wdzajicek/travis-docs/README.md

     - gem install jekyll-feed
     - gem install jekyll-sitemap

+### Defining Branches

-### With CloudCannon's publishing workflow, the publish branch is the only one  that gets built.
+With CloudCannon's publishing workflow, the publish branch is the only one  that gets built.

     branches:
     only: